Hello, and welcome to your practice!

 - If possible, give yourself a bit of time after class, so that you are not rushing off and immediately on to the next thing.
 Yoga is a powerful practice, and you may need a few minutes to re-adjust to the outside world, collect your belongings, and let the effects of your practice sink in.
-Feel free to shop at our pre-loved clothing store, Zen & Now, or grab a healthy bite to eat at Karma Café and relax for a while before heading back out into the world.
+Feel free to shop at our pre-loved clothing store, Zen & Now and relax for a while before heading back out into the world.

 - Once again, welcome to your yoga practice.
 We are honored that you chose to share your first practice with us, and hope that this is the beginning of an amazing journey.